ManuelGehl/ROSALIND-challenges/README.md

 ### Challenge 13: [Calculating Expected Offspring](https://rosalind.info/problems/iev/)

+**Description:**
+This task involves computing the expected number of offspring with a dominant phenotype in the next generation, given six integers representing the number of couples with specific genotype pairings.

 ### Challenge 14: [Overlap Graphs](https://rosalind.info/problems/grph/)

+**Description:**
+This task involves generating the adjacency list for an overlap graph based on a collection of DNA strings.
+In an overlap graph, each string corresponds to a node, and a directed edge exists between two nodes if there is an overlap between a length-k suffix of one string and a length-k prefix of another string.
+The goal is to create an adjacency list representing this graph, specifically for a length-k value of 3.

 ### Challenge 15: [Enumerating Gene Orders](https://rosalind.info/problems/perm/)

+**Description:**
+This task involves calculating the total number of permutations of length n, where n is a positive integer not exceeding 7.
+Additionally, we need to generate a list of all such permutations.

 ### Challenge 16: [Transitions and Transversions](https://rosalind.info/problems/tran/)

+**Description:**
+This task involves calculating the transition/transversion ratio for two DNA strings of equal length.

 ### Challenge 17: [Genome Assembly as Shortest Superstring ](https://rosalind.info/problems/long/)

+**Description:**
+This task involves finding the shortest superstring that contains all the given DNA strings.
+To solve this, we need to reconstruct the chromosome by merging pairs of strings that overlap by more than half their length.

 ## Credits
 - Author: Manuel Gehl